tonjaj/altinn-studio/.github/ISSUE_TEMPLATE/epic.md

 Lorem ipsum

+## Security requirement
+> What are the security requirements for this epic?
+> How can the functionality be misused and how to mitigate this?
+> Does the epic change any critical components?
+> Does the epic introduce any new components?

+Lorem ipsum

 ## Dependencies
 > Specify any dependencies by clicking "add dependency" below.
 > NB!
 Dependencies can only be added and are only visible when the issue is viewed through Zenhub.